clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

-## Fee Market and Incentive Structure

-symbols:

-# subscription triggered by call      lower case sigma        σ
-# value of a subscription triggered   lower case sigma sub v  σᵥ
-fee %                               lower case phi          φ or F gas per subscription                lower case gamma        γ or G

-total sum of the value of all subscriptions per remit call * fee percentage = Per subscription gas cost *  # of subscriptions per call
-# φ * Σσᵥⁿ   =  γ * Σσⁿ

-or

-# F * Σσᵥⁿ   =  G * Σσⁿ

-## Fee Balance Calculation

-The ability to incentivise a Caller to pay the gas on future transactions is critical to the clocktower protocol.
-As such, a fee structure accompanies subscriptions and relies on certain assumptions.

-cost remit:   35000 gwei
-gas price:    20
-eth price:    1500

-# F * Σσᵥⁿ   =  G* n * σⁿ
-0.02 * 20           =  35000 Gwei * 20 * n (total remitted subs)
-n = 100 subs
-fee = 2%
-avg remit = $120

-Example
-Find equilibrium in Eth for fee total vs gas total

-fee x # of subs * avg sub transaction value($) * ETH/$  = [Per subscription gas cost *  gas price * # of subscriptions remitted] * 1Eth/ 1x10^9 Gwei

-[# of subs cancels on both sides]

-fee    x     avg sub tx value ($)  x     ETH/$          =  Per sub gas cost  * gas price * 1 Eth / 1x10^9 Gwei

-0.02 * 100 *120 * 1/$1700         =  35000 Gwei * 20 * 100
-$240 * 1 Eth / $1700 = 7.0 x 10 ^7 Gwei / 10
-141,176,471 > 70,000,000
-profit = ~0.07 Eth

-major variables are the gas price and the avg sub tx value (or the sum value in dollars of all subscription payments to be remitted by this call)

-The fee will be kept as low as possible while still incentivizing a population of Callers to call the remit function on the clocktower contract.

 ## Discussion and Use Cases

 In this paper, we have presented the Clocktower protocol and examined the structure and players.
-We have outlined the three participants in the system (subscriber, provider, caller) and walked through a basic example of an online subscription.
+We have outlined the three participants in the system (Subscriber, Provider, Caller) and walked through a basic example of an online subscription.

 As with any system, there will be trade-offs in regards to it's use.
-Table XX outlines the primary costs and benefits.
+Table 2 outlines the primary costs and benefits.
 The primary benefits that, Clocktower provides a relatively easily accessible, censorship-resistant method of receiving recurrent payments through use of a variety of ERC20 tokens.

-Table XX - Trade-offs of the Clocktower Payments Protocol
+Table 2 - Trade-offs of the Clocktower Payments Protocol

 | Benefits                                  | Costs                             |
 | ----------------------------------------- | --------------------------------- |